This clinic targets public health researchers and population biologists interested in studying infectious diseases.

 - 8:00-9:00 Faculty research talk, computer session, or social activity

 The introductory and closing sessions will be held in Jacksonville, FL.
-The Clinic will begin the afternoon of Sunday, December 4.
-On Monday morning, we will travel as a group to White Oak Conservation’s Conference Center in Yulee, FL.
+The Clinic will begin on Sunday afternoon, and on Monday morning, we will travel as a group to White Oak Conservation’s Conference Center in Yulee, FL.
 There will be a mid-session evaluation on Wednesday evening.
-The Clinic will officially end by 2pm on Saturday, December 10.
-The schedule for DAIDD 2017 is not yet available.
+The Clinic will officially end by 2pm on Saturday.
+The preliminary schedule for DAIDD 2017 we be available approximately one month before the Clinic.

 Schedules from previous years: